xanderkov/xanderkov/README.md

 - 🌱 I’m currently learning machine learning and deep learning
 - 👯 I’m looking to collaborate on deep learning projects
 - 🤔 I’m looking for help with my deep learning project
-- 💬 Ask me about my (Non-trivial films project) or RWDL (remove watermark DL)
+- 💬 Ask me about my (Non-trivial films project) or ics7-ppo
 - 📫 How to reach me: xanderkov@gmail.com or xanderfox21@gmail.com